 Artist Statement - Inspired by Kansas landscapes after a move to the edge of the Konza Prairie outside Manhattan, Kansas in 2010, I noticed seasonal changes to the environment in a different way.
-What appeared to be bare, brown spaces in winter, were full of color and movement.
+What appeared to be bare, brown spaces in winter were full of color and movement.
 In spring signs of new life appeared from black soil and burnt edges in landscapes saturated with smokey views.
 Summer brought dramatic skies deep with color and cycled back to the warm colors of fall and the return of line and structure.
 Landscapes offer the opportunity to explore the world around me in a way that reflects the joy inherent in the world around me.